italia/docs-italia-comandi-conversione/doc/pandoc-sinks-and-sources.md

 #### Sink example

-Let's consider a sink that selects the links from a document, we could use it to analyse links in an OpenXML document by running:
+Let's consider a sink called `pandoc-to-links` that picks the links from a document.
+We could use it to analyse links in an OpenXML document by running:

-    $ pandoc document.docx | pandoc-to-links | check-links
+    $ pandoc document.docx -t json | pandoc-to-links | check-links
     `gogle.com` points nowhere
     the certificate for `githb.com` cannot be verified